docker/docs/subscription/downgrade.md

 2. Open the drop-down menu next to your username in the top-right corner and select **Billing**.
 The **Billing Details** page displays billing information about your existing user account.
 >**Note:**
 >
->Ensure you have selected your personal account on the left side of the **Billing Details** page.
+>Ensure you have selected your Personal or Free team account on the left side of the **Billing Details** page.

 3. On the **Change Plan** page, review the information displayed in the **Free** section and click **Downgrade**.
 >**Note:**